 Using Your Bank Card in New Zealand

-Most New Zealanders use their bank cards for most purchases, except in small instances such as paying for public transport or buying from small businesses and market stalls.
+Travel money cards in New Zealand are extremely popular and most New Zealanders use their bank cards for almost all purchases, except in small instances such as paying for public transport or buying from small businesses and market stalls.

 Visa and Mastercard are the most widely accepted credit cards in New Zealand, though all major credit cards, including American Express and Diners Club, can be used.